xmonader/letsbuildacompiler-pretty/src/tutor05_controlstructs.md

 `Expression`, a typical input line would look something like `afi=bece`.

-Well, it DOES generate a lot of code, doesn't it?
-But at least it's the RIGHT code.
+Well, it _does_ generate a lot of code, doesn't it?
+But at least it's the _right_ code.

 ## The DO Statement